-Treatment Make an Appointment Refer a Patient Ask a Question Reviewed by Tho Q. Truong, (July 01, 2012) Treatment of HES depends upon many factors: whether there was an identified known cause, which organs are involved, and the degree to which the organ(s) are involved.
+Treatment Make an Appointment Refer a Patient Ask a Question Reviewed by Tho Q. Truong, MD (July 01, 2012) Treatment of HES depends upon many factors: whether there was an identified known cause, which organs are involved, and the degree to which the organ(s) are involved.
 Medications for the treatment of HES may include: Prednisone (by mouth) Methylprednisolone [via intravenous (IV)] Other drugs to prevent the white blood cells from multiplying (hydroxyurea, interferon-alpha) and to decrease the long-term use of prednisone or methylprednisolone Some medications such as imatinib (Gleevec®) are expected to work in only certain forms of HES.
 Some medications such as mepolizumab (which would prevent the growth of white blood cells) is likely to help many patients with HES when it gets FDA approval and becomes available in the market.
 Symptoms Clinical Trials For more than 100 years, National Jewish Health has been committed to finding new treatments and cures for diseases.
 Search our clinical trials.